Giannis Kalatzis

-Giannis Kalatzis (Γιάννης Καλατζής, 29 April 1943 – 13 July 2017) was a Greek singer who was especially popular in Greece in the late 1960s and the first half of the 1970s.
+Giannis Kalatzis (Γιάννης Καλατζής, 29 April 1938 – 13 July 2017) was a Greek singer who was especially popular in Greece in the late 1960s and the first half of the 1970s.

+Biography

 Giannis Kalatzis was born in Thessaloniki in 1943.
 His career as a singer began in the early 1960s when he was a member of the Trio Moreno in Thessaloniki.
 Kalatzis later moved to Athens, where he initially co-operated with the famous composer Giorgos Mitsakis.
 His popularity began to increase and he had a productive collaboration with some of the most famous Greek composers of the period – Manos Loizos, Stavros Kougioumtzis, Giorgos Katsaros, Mimis Plessas, Giannis Spanos, and Tolis Voskopoulos.
 Kalatzis participated in albums alongside singers such as Giorgos Dalaras, Haris Alexiou, Giannis Parios, Mariza Koch, Litsa Diamanti and Kostas Smokovitis.
 He also appeared in ten films.

 In the second half of the 1970s, Kalatzis co-operated with composer Nikos Karvelas and in 1981 he released an album with the songs of Tolis Voskopoulos.
 His last album before giving up active singing was in 1984, however, in 1985, he took part in a big concert dedicated to composer Manos Loizos held in Athens Olympic Stadium.
 In 2000, he released a double CD, the first disc with his greatest hits in new versions and the second disc with famous Greek sons in his rendition.
 Kalatzis is considered one of the best singers of the time and his songs have been performed by younger singers as well.